 Take soft plastics back to the recycling container at supermarkets.
 At the time of writing we are unsure what supermarkets are doing with this waste but it builds a picture of the scale of the problem we are facing.

-Oakwood Pharmacy in Woodhouse Eaves accept old glasses.
-They do not have to be in a case.
+Specsavers accept old glasses.
+They do not take the case.

 Oakwood Pharmacy in Woodhouse Eaves has a box on the counter for stamps.
 Alternatively, many charities collect used stamps.
 Intercare and Oxfam being two.